openalea/openalea.rtfd.io/doc/development/guidelines.md

 ### Openalea alternative: using openalea.deploy.shared_data approach

-This approach is working for openalea packages, as openalea currently warrants unzipped source code distribution.
-However, this constraint can be released in the future, and the above method should be prefered.
+This approach is working for openalea packages relying of setup.py, as openalea currently warrants unzipped source code distribution in this case.
+However, the above method should now be prefered, as this constraint can be released in the future.

-First you create a `share/data` folder of the package, _e.g._:
+In this case your layout will look like:

 ```bash
 pkg_name